The following article was provided by Steve Mergelsberg, Assistant

 X3 fronts the low-post offensive player.
 The gamble here is when the corner

-offensive player gets the ball and X5 is sprinting toward him or her, the
+offensive player gets the ball and X5 is sprinting toward the

 player with the ball will see the low-post player open, not knowing that X3 is